-Independent Appeal Panel (Officer A or B will sit on the panel but will not be part of the final decision) hears written representation from Parent/Carer/Guardian and Officer A or B. The panel will send a decision letter to Parent/Carer/Guardian (within 5 working days of the panel being held) including how to escalate to internal complaints process.
+Independent Appeal Panel (Officer A or B will sit on the panel but will not be part of the final decision) hears written representation from Parent/Carer/Guardian and Officer A or B. The panel will send a decision letter to Parent/Carer/Guardian (within 5 working days) including how to escalate to internal complaints process.